Pushpendra04/Pushpendra04/README.md

-- 🔭 I’m currently placed in Wipro and Infosys.
+- 🔭 I’m currently placed in Infosys and also get offer letter from Wipro.
 - 🌱 I’m currently learning to learn everything.
 - 👯 I’m looking to collaborate with other open source developers.
 - 🤔 I’m looking for help with documentation.